 You may need to read it again.

-Tacidine is not recommended for use in children, as the safety and effectiveness of Tacidine in children have not been established.
+TACIDINE is not recommended for use in children, as the safety and effectiveness have

 This medicine is not addictive.